MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-query-request.md

 1. Enter a query, such as "historic hotel with good food", and select **Search**.

 1. Alternatively, select **JSON view** and paste definitions into the query editor.
-The portal does not support using `"semanticQuery"`, so setting `"queryType"` to `"semantic"` is required:
+The portal doesn't support using `"semanticQuery"`, so setting `"queryType"` to `"semantic"` is required:

    :::image type="content" source="./media/semantic-search-overview/semantic-portal-json-query.png" alt-text="Screenshot showing JSON query syntax in the Azure portal." border="true":::